Can the Owner of an Open WiFi Hotspot See What Files I’m Downloading?

 But we’re not quite done.

-When you’re using a VPN, an ISP may not see what it is you’re downloading, but they can still see that you’re downloading a lot.
+When you’re using a VPN, an ISP may not see what you’re downloading, but they can see that you’re downloading a lot.
 They can probably figure out which computer connected to their network is the guilty party.

-They can still identify you as being a bandwidth hog; they just can’t tell why, or what file you’re downloading.
+They can identify you as being a bandwidth hog; they just can’t tell what file you’re downloading.

-So if you’re downloading something over https, the ISP can’t see what you’re downloading, but they can absolutely see where you’re downloading it from.
+If you’re downloading something over HTTPS, the ISP can’t see what you’re downloading, but they can absolutely see the site you’re downloading it from.
 Sometimes that — coupled with the fact you’re downloading something large — is enough to question what you’re up to.

-A VPN won’t change the size of the download, but it will hide what site you’re connecting to.
+A VPN won’t change the size of the download, but it will hide the site you’re connecting to.

 Do this